andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-Control register bits in x86 , ARMv8
+Control logic bits/signals in x86 , ARMv8.

+Reset vector :
+ . hardwired/integrated into the CPU
+ . "double indirection"
+ . near jump to BIOS

 Boot/EEPROM firmware programming :
  . [not possible] Raspberry PI 4